Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.3.1
+- Bug fix for gotos when there is a text selection.
+    - Previously, the jump used the "end" position of the text selection to jump, this is an issue when there is a bottom -> up text selection, as it will jump below the bottom selection.
+    - Now, jump has been changed to use "active" position of selection as the anchor to jump, allowing true relative line number jumping based on current cursor position even if there is a text selection.

 ### 0.3.0
 - Updated range scrolling to only scroll/shift if the new position is out of visible range or in the scrollOff region.